Skip to content

 Amendment requests add 3–7 business days to the process.

-GEGMR does not publish a daily or weekly price index equivalent to OCP's or JPMC's published price lists.
-Pricing is determined by negotiation within a framework set by GEGMR's internal pricing committee, which considers:
+GECOPHAM does not publish a daily or weekly price index equivalent to OCP's or JPMC's published price lists.
+Pricing is determined by negotiation within a framework set by GECOPHAM's pricing committee, which considers:

-1. International reference prices: GEGMR tracks the Moroccan OCP FOB Casablanca price (G5 equivalent) and applies a discount reflecting the G4 grade differential.
+1. International reference prices: GECOPHAM tracks the Moroccan OCP FOB Casablanca price (G5 equivalent) and applies a discount reflecting the G4 grade differential.

 2. Market conditions: Global phosphate demand/supply, particularly European fertilizer producer order books.